svolpe43/cfsh/README.md

 $cfsh
 ```

-Some commands require ssh access to the instances.
-To run these commands you have to set the RT_KEY_PATH to the path to your key.
+Specify a region with -r and a AWS profile with -p.
 ```
-$export RT_KEY_PATH=/Users/shawn.volpe/.ssh/some-key.pem
+$cfsh -r us-west-1 -p prod-account
 ```

+Some commands require ssh access to the instances.
+Make sure your ssh key is added to your key ring prior to running cfsh.

 Some help commands:
 ```